BasimAlmatboli/Web-server-script/README.md

 # AWS EC2 Web Server Setup Script

 This Bash script automates the setup of a web server on an Amazon EC2 instance running Amazon Linux 2023.
-It installs Apache HTTP Server, fetches the instance ID from the EC2 metadata service, and displays it along with a random cat picture from the Cat API on a custom web page.
+It installs Apache HTTP Server or Nginx Server, fetches the instance ID from the EC2 metadata service, and displays it along with a random cat picture from the Cat API on a custom web page.

 ## Prerequisites